-Interpretation The word SHALL in the clause dictates that it is a requirement that all testing must be witnessed.
-SAFed Member Companies interpret a minimum involvement as:

-The requirement for Inspection Body personnel to witness mechanical tests shall be based on several aspects:

-- 1. If testing is carried out by a Test House which is not accredited by a National Accreditation Body for the appropriate scope within BS EN ISO/IEC 17025, then all mechanical tests shall be witnessed when the results cannot be verified on examination of the test specimens e.g. tensile/impact. - 2.
-If the manufacturer elects to have the member company coordinate the testing under the above approved BS EN ISO/IEC 17020 Quality Management system then the member company can exercise its discretion to witness tests based on the following: If a member Company's own approved BS EN ISO/IEC 17025 accredited laboratory performs the tests.
+Interpretation The word SHALL in the clause dictates that it is a requirement that all testing must be verified.
+SAFed Member Companies interpret a minimum involvement as: The requirement for Inspection Body personnel to witness mechanical tests shall be based on several aspects: - 1.
+If testing is carried out by a Test House which is not accredited by a National Accreditation Body for the appropriate scope within BS EN ISO/IEC 17025, then all mechanical tests shall be witnessed at the time of testing, when the results cannot be verified on examination of the test specimens e.g. tensile/impact. - 2.
+If the manufacturer elects to have the member company coordinate the testing under the above approved BS EN ISO/IEC 17020 Quality Management system then the member company can exercise its discretion to witness testing based on the following: - 3.
+If a manufacturer chooses to place a testing order on a Laboratory directly, irrelevant if that chosen laboratory holds BS EN ISO/IEC 17025 accredited or not, the Inspection body shall witness the testing.
+If a member Company's own approved BS EN ISO/IEC 17025 accredited laboratory performs the tests.
 Tests may be witnessed by the Engineer Surveyor.
 If a member Company sub-contracts tests to an approved BS EN ISO/IEC 17025 accredited laboratory, witnessing of tests is at the discretion of the member company, based on control of its subcontractor through supplier audit and site assessments (to the BS EN ISO/IEC 17020 standard) etc. In all cases the examiner/examining body should satisfy themselves that testing has been conducted in accordance with the relevant standard prior to issuing any reports.
-Welding Procedure and Welder Approval Testing